-One of the most popular vacation review websites, TripAdvisor, is at the center of a potentially significant libel lawsuit.
+The Big Kahuna of vacation review websites, TripAdvisor, is at the center of a potentially significant libel lawsuit.
 Hotel owners are suing the website over practices they deem unfair and ultimately defamatory.

 Good for Us, Bad for Them: How Travel Review Websites Lead To Internet Defamation Lawsuits

-While travel review sites are great for travelers, they’re a bit of a double-edged sword for hotels, inns and resorts that market online.
-After all, it only takes one disgruntled customer to malign the reputation of an otherwise well respected tourism business.
-To combat negative reviews, which can kill a company’s bottom line, travel vendors are teaming up against Internet travel sites — as is evident in this latest case.
+While travel review sites are great for vacationers, they’re a double-edged sword for hotels, inns, and resorts.
+After all, it only takes one disgruntled customer to malign the reputation of an otherwise well-respected tourism business.
+To combat negative reviews, which can kill a company’s bottom line, travel vendors are teaming up against Internet travel sites — as is evident in this case.

 Kwikchex is leading the TripAdvisor Defamation Legal Charge

-Industry valedictorian, TripAdvisor.com, is target #1.
-UK-based company, KwikChex, is leading the charge of nearly 800 travel industry vendors in the US and UK, who plan to file a class action civil lawsuit against the well-trafficked travel review website.
+Niche valedictorian, TripAdvisor.com, is the defendant.
+UK-based company, KwikChex, is leading the charge of nearly 800 travel industry vendors, in the US and UK, who plan to file a class action against the well-trafficked travel review website.
 The suit will focus on three main points:

-- The travel vendors will argue that TripAdvisor’s “trusted community member review” pop-ups are endorsements, and therefore argue that the site is technically co-signing negative reviews of businesses — a questionable form of endorsement in this context.
+- The travel vendors will use the fact that “trusted community member reviews” are deployed as pop-ups on the site, to argue that the site co-signs negative reviews of businesses — a questionable form of endorsement in this context.

 - The plaintiffs also want the travel website to reveal the identities of posters who make defamatory comments about businesses.